-Explanation: The code identifier used in the offer table, does no match any codes listed in the ProgramFiles section.

-User Response: Ensure all offers match a valid ProgramFile location.
+Severity: EExplanation: The code version specified in the offer table does not match any listed in the ProgramFiles section.User Response: Ensure all offers match a valid code version in #ProgramFiles.

 MIG308E Code Location must end in a "."

-Explanation: The code location displayed does not end with a ".".
+Severity: E Explanation: The code location displayed does not end with a ".".
 User Response: Add the ending "." to the code location.

-MIG309E Line exceeds maximum size of %l s

-Explanation: The migration tool read a line that exceeded the maximum.
-The start of the line is listed.
+MIG309E Line exceeds maximum size of %lu MIG309E %s Severity: E Explanation: The migration tool read a line that exceeded the maximum.
 User Response: Break the line into smaller lines.